ykazarinov/YanekKazarinov_12_03052022/README.md

 ### 2 Frontend APP

+-   Go to folder "sportsee" by command cd sportsee

 -   Run the Frontend App, which will then listen on port 3000 by default : yarn start or npm start

 -   In the terminal window, you will see the message : ? something is already running on port 3000.
 Would you like to run the app on another port instead >> (Y/n)